Casey Phair: International career

-Phair played for the South Korea under-17 team before she was called up to the senior team for the 2023 FIFA Women's World Cup.
+Phair was called up to the United States under-15 team in March 2022.
+She also played for the South Korea under-17 team before she was called up to the senior team for the 2023 FIFA Women's World Cup.
 She helped the under-17 team qualify for the 2024 AFC U-17 Women's Asian Cup, scoring two goals against Tajikistan and three goals against Hong Kong.

 At the 2023 Women's World Cup, Phair became the youngest player to ever appear in a senior World Cup— men's or women's— at the age of 16 years and 26 days, coming on as a substitute in South Korea's opening game against Colombia on 25 July 2023; the distinction had been previously held by Ifeanyi Chiejine.
 In the process, she also became the youngest footballer to have reportedly won a cap for a women's senior national team, a record that was later broken by Una Rankić in September of the same year.
+She was also the first multiracial player to represent South Korea at a World Cup.
 Phair played in all three of South Korea's group stage matches and went on to make her first start in the team's final match against Germany, which ended in a 1–1 draw.

 On 26 October 2023, Phair scored her first senior goal, as well as her first hat-trick, in a 10–1 win over Thailand in the second round of the 2024 AFC Women's Olympic Qualifying Tournament: in the process, at 16 years and 119 days of age, she became the second youngest goalscorer in the history of the South Korean women's senior national team, behind only Ji So-yun.
 She also became the youngest player to ever score a hat-trick for any South Korean national team, in men's or women's football.

 On 10 October 2024, Phair was named to the South Korea under-17 roster for the 2024 FIFA U-17 Women's World Cup.